ChuanYuDev/computer_systems_a_programmer_perspective/docs/2/ok_2.23.md

 B.
 - `func1(w)`: remain the least 8 significant bits, set other bits 0
-    - return unsigned the least significant byte
+    - Return unsigned the least significant byte
+    - Return an integer ranging between 0 and 255

 - `func2(w)`:
-    - return signed the least significant byte
+    - Return signed the least significant byte
+    - Return an integer ranging between -128 and 127